Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

 Carter Kieboom At The Plate

-- Kieboom is hitting .200 with a double, three home runs and two walks.
+- Kieboom has a double, three home runs and two walks while hitting .184.

-- In seven of 12 games this year (58.3%), Kieboom has reached base via hit, and that includes multiple hits twice.
+- In seven of 13 games this season (53.8%), Kieboom has reached safely via hit, and that includes multiple hits twice.

-- Looking at the 12 games he has played this year, he's homered in three of them (25.0%), and in 6.3% of his trips to the dish.
+- Looking at the 13 games he has played this season, he's hit a long ball in three of them (23.1%), and in 5.8% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.